 Our Law and Philosophy division is defined by outstanding teaching, research and student satisfaction rates.
 Embarking on an undergraduate course in either field, you’ll have the freedom to study abroad and combine your BA Honours with more than 10 other subjects.
 You can also be sure you’ve come to the right place: Philosophy at Stirling has regularly ranked first in Scotland for overall student satisfaction, and our Law: LLB boasts accreditation from both the Faculty of Advocates and Law Society of Scotland.

-We claimed top spot in Scotland for Law research outputs in the 2014 Research Excellence Framework, while the majority of research conducted by Philosophy staff was termed world-leading or internationally excellent during the same assessment.
+100% of our research impact in Law and 100% of our research impact and environment in Philosophy was classed as world leading or internationally excellent in the Research Excellence Framework 2021.
 Every ounce of that expertise goes back into our teaching, from undergraduate level through to our Law and Philosophy postgraduate courses and thriving PhD programme.
 So, wherever you hope your future will lead, our Law and Philosophy division can help you get there.

 Philosophy Diversity statement

 We believe in creating a welcoming environment for all philosophers, and in particular for members of groups that are underrepresented.

 Read more about how we promote diversity

 In 2015 we adopted the BPA/SWIP guidelines.